lsamano/Moon-Harvest-CLI-Game/NOTES.md

 ## PRODUCTION LOG

 ### Jan 04, 2019
-- Added cow and sheep, ability to get their products, and sell them.
+- Finished adding cow and sheep, ability to get their products, and sell them.

 ### Jan 03, 2019
 - Created branch "adding_animals" in order to add a barn and three new models.